chapter six

 - Updating the LLM weights using group-based policy optimization for improved reasoning

-Reasoning performance and answer accuracy can be improved by both increasing the inference compute budget and by specific model training methods.
-This chapter, as shown in figure 6.1, focuses on reinforcement learning, which is the most commonly used training method for reasoning models.
+Reasoning performance and answer accuracy can be improved both by increasing the inference compute budget and by using specific model-training methods.
+This chapter, as shown in figure 6.1, focuses on reinforcement learning (RL), the most commonly used training method for reasoning models.

-Figure 6.1 A mental model of the topics covered in this book.
+Figure 6.1 A model of the topics covered in this book.
 This chapter focuses on techniques that improve reasoning with additional training (stage 4).
-Specifically, this chapter covers reinforcement learning.
+Specifically, this chapter covers reinforcement learning (RL).

-The next section provides a general introduction to reinforcement learning in the context of LLMs before discussing the two common reinforcement learning approaches used for LLMs.
+We’ll first go through a general introduction to RL in the context of LLMs.
+Then we’ll discuss the two most common RL approaches used for LLMs.